CartoDB/documentation/app/content/carto-user-manual/settings/managing-user-roles.md

 If you click the Make Viewer quick action, you are providing **Viewer** role to that user.
 Viewers can only see maps and applications previously shared with them.

-If you choose the rol *Viewer* role, a dialog will appear allowing you to confirm that you want to assign the selected email account as viewer role.
-Click *Yes, assign viewer role* to confirm the changes or click Cancel if you don’t want the changes to be applied.
+If you choose the roll *Viewer* role, a dialog will appear allowing you to confirm that you want to assign the selected email account as viewer role.
+Click *Yes, assign viewer role* to confirm the changes or click Cancel if you don't want the changes to be applied.

 ![Settings assign viewer role](/img/cloud-native-workspace/settings/settings_assign_viewer_role.png)
 ### Deleting User

 If you click the Delete user quick action, a dialog will appear allowing you to confirm that you want to delete the user.
-Click the *Yes, delete* button to confirm the changes or click Cancel if you don’t want the changes to be applied.
+Click the *Yes, delete* button to confirm the changes or click Cancel if you don't want the changes to be applied.

 ![Settings delete user organization](/img/cloud-native-workspace/settings/settings_deleting_user_organization.png)